-- 11.10.3.2.2 A bow string of any number of strands.
+11.10.3.2.2 A bow string of any number of strands.
 The string strands may be of different colours and of the material chosen for the purpose.
-The string may have a centre serving to accommodate the drawing fingers, a single nocking point to which may be added serving(s) to fit the arrow nock as necessary, and to locate this one nocking point one or two nock locators may be positioned (when using two nock locators the distance between the two nock locators should be such just to hold the arrownock) and at each end of the bowstring a loop to be placed in the string nocks of the bow when braced. - 11.10.3.2.2.1 The serving on the string must not end within the athlete's vision at full draw.
+The string may have a centre serving to accommodate the drawing fingers, a single nocking point to which may be added serving(s) to fit the arrow nock as necessary, and to locate this 1 nocking point 1 or 2 nock locators may be positioned and at each end of the bowstring a loop to be placed in the string nocks of the bow when braced.

+- 11.10.3.2.2.1 The serving on the string must not end within the athlete's vision at full draw.
 The bowstring must not in any way assist aiming through the use of a peephole, marking, or any other means.
-No lip or nose mark is permitted.

-- 11.10.3.2.3 No drawcheck device may be used. - 11.10.3.2.4 No sight or sightmark(s) on the bow that help aiming are allowed.
+No lip or nose mark is permitted. - 11.10.3.2.3 Either a simple plastic industry standard glued arrowrest can be used or the athlete can use the bow shelf, in which case it may be covered with any type of soft material.
+No other types or arrowrests will be allowed. - 11.10.3.2.4 No drawcheck device may be used. - 11.10.3.2.5 No sight or sightmark(s) on the bow that help aiming are allowed.

-Only one anchor point is allowed.

-11.10.3.2.5 Only a short stabilizer less than 13 cm is allowed, without rods, extensions, angular mounting connections or shock-absorbing devices.

-11.10.3.2.6 Any type of arrow may be used, provided that the arrows have:

-Standard type of screw-in field points with minimum weight of 125 US grains for men and 100 US grains for women

-Arrows shall be identical in length, weight and colour, except for normal wear-

-- 11.10.3.2.7 Finger protection in the form of finger stalls or tips, gloves, or shooting tab or tape (plaster) to draw, hold back and release the string is permitted. - 11.10.3.2.7.1 The following equipment is permitted: - On the bow hand an ordinary glove, mitten or similar item may be worn but must not be attached to the grip.
+Only one consistent anchor point is allowed. - 11.10.3.2.6 Only a short stabiliser less than 13 cm is allowed, without rods, extensions, angular mounting connections or shock-absorbing devices. - 11.10.3.2.7 Any type of arrow may be used provided they subscribe to the accepted principle and meaning of the word arrow as used in target archery, and that these arrows do not cause undue damage to the 3D targets. - 11.10.3.2.7.1 An arrow consists of a shaft with head (point) nock, fletching and, if desired, cresting.
+The maximum diameter of arrow shafts will not exceed 9.3mm; the points (heads) for these arrows may have a maximum diameter of 9.4mm.
+All arrows of every athlete must be marked with the athlete's name or initials on the shaft.
+All arrows used at in any end will carry the same pattern and colour(s) of fletching, nocks and cresting, if any. - 11.10.3.2.8 Finger and hand protection in the form of finger stalls or tips, gloves, or shooting tab or tape (plaster) to draw, hold back and release the string is permitted. - 11.10.3.2.8.1 The following equipment is permitted: - On the bow hand an ordinary glove, mitten or similar item may be worn but must not be attached to the grip.